QiupingLiGATech/Leetcode-Python/0453_Equal_Elements.md

 The target isn't fixed.
 Every move raises the floor, so you'd be chasing a moving target.
 It's hard to derive a clean formula this way.
 Focusing on incrementing n-1 elements is correct but hard to compute directly because the target value drifts upward with every move.
 However, in the decrement 1 view, the target is fixed. it is always the current minimum value.

+If you actually try to increment n-1 elements repeatedly, you'll end up in an infinite loop or a very inefficient simulation.
+By shifting your perspective to "relative difference," the problem collapses from a complex simulation into a simple linear calculation

 ## Python Code
 ```Python
 class Solution: